There is a strong need for knowledge sharing, innovation and expertise on business models, finance & funding and procurement.

 - Cities – drive industry towards Energy Performance Contracts (EPC) business models (or similar) and engage with demand aggregation platforms for re-financing to enable cities off-balance sheet financing according to the rules on how to classify EPC in government accounts.

-- Industry – learn about project development process standards and engage with demand aggregation platforms on request of cities
+- Industry – learn about project development process standards and engage with demand aggregation platforms on the request of cities

 - Research – develop business models for complex / innovative projects making them structurally more similar to EPC project to enhance their bankability